snicholspa/tips_tricks_howtos/apex_ords/apex_ords_install/how_to_intall_config_apex_and_ords.md

  1. Alter PASSWORD\_VERIFY\_FUNCTION (**May not be Required**)

-    You may recieve errors related to strong passwords when install ORDS.
+    You may recieve errors related to strong passwords when installing ORDS.
 Please see the above documentation link **ORDS Install Password Validation Error**.

     ```
     ORA-28003: password verification for the specified password failed